Henry Thomas Hamblin: Mystical experience and spiritual development

-Spiritual teaching
+Spiritual philosophy

-The essence of Hamblin's mystical experience and philosophy was of the omnipresence, omnipotence and all-goodness of God ("The Kingdom or realm of God is with us now and always").
-He believed that "abounding health, sufficiency of supply, achievement, accomplishment and joy indescribable are the normal state for man.", and that, to achieve this state, man needed to come into "harmony with Cosmic Law".
-Over time the emphasis of Hamblin's written work changed from showing people how to change their lives through right thought and faith, to teaching them how to find a living consciousness of God for himself alone.

-The wording presently displayed is in line with Hamblin's stated philosophy but, here are Hamblin's own words:
+Hamblin’s teaching, often described as Applied Right Thinking, rested on the conviction that the universe is governed by immutable spiritual law and that disorder in life arises from mental departure from inherent harmony.
+In shaping this system, he was strongly influenced by the teachings of Dr. Herbert A. Parkyn of the Chicago School of Psychology, particularly Parkyn’s emphasis on the law of suggestion and the disciplined direction of thought.
+Hamblin taught that thought is the primary cause of outward conditions and that the subconscious mind acts as a creative agency shaped by habitual mental direction.
+In his view, health, sufficiency, joy, and achievement are the natural state of human life when one lives in harmony with what he termed Cosmic Law.

+He consistently maintained that individuals are responsible for their circumstances through their mental attitudes.
+The law of cause and effect, as he presented it, operates through thought.
+By mastering thought, disciplining imagination, and cultivating character, a person could redirect the forces of life.
+At the same time, he rejected the idea that mental visualization alone could replace work.
+Constructive thought, he argued, must lead to constructive action, and enduring success depends upon character, discipline, and perseverance.

+Hamblin's own words on his philosophy:

-"What for lack of a better title is termed ‘Science of Thought’ is based on the ancient truth that an interior harmony and order exists, that it is ever present, and that it is the eternal, unchanging Reality.
+"What for lack of a better title is termed 'Science of Thought' is based on the ancient truth that an interior harmony and order exists, that it is ever present, and that it is the eternal, unchanging Reality.
 It follows that the disorders of life are due to a departure on man's part from this inherent harmony and order.
 Life is governed by certain laws which, if obeyed, bring forth health, wholeness, joy and sufficiency of all good.
 It is natural for life to be harmonious, orderly and beautiful.
 We do not have to create these states by huge effort; they are the natural order of things, which will manifest as soon as we cease to distort life, so to speak.
 We can distort a tennis ball by squeezing it, but as soon as we let it go it flies back to its original round shape, simply because that is its natural form.
 We do not have to make the ball round: all that we have to do is leave off distorting it".
+From Simple Talks on Science of Thought 1928Over time, the emphasis of his writing shifted.
+Earlier works stressed practical methods of changing one’s life through right thinking and faith.
+Later writings increasingly emphasized the realization of an inner consciousness of God as a living and present reality.